Secret Fruitcake Recipe

 What Is the Best Rum Fruitcake Recipe?

 I believe I have perfected this recipe for you to make for more Christmas holiday cheer.
-The recipe produces fruitcakes that are flavorful and colorful fruit desserts, that packs a little punch from the rum alcohol ingredient.
+The recipe produces fruitcakes that are flavorful and colorful fruit desserts that pack a little punch from the rum alcohol ingredient.

 A Perfect Any-Occasion Cake